acidburn0zzz/nolith-release-tools/README.md

 * checkout 7-5-stable-ee (creates from EE master if not exists)
 * change version to 7.5.0-ee and push all remotes
 * create git tag v7.5.0-ee and push to all remotes

-CI

-* checkout 7-5-stable (creates from CI master if not exists)
-* change version to 7.5.0 and push all remotes
-* create git tag v7.5.0 and push to all remotes

 ## Patch release